Kurokabe/SceneDataset/README.md

 ## License

-`scenedataset` was created by Farid Abdalla.
+`scenedataset` was created by Alain Gysi.
 It is licensed under the terms of the BSD 3-Clause license.

 ## Credits